ComPair/Geometry/README.md

 -The *Layer.geo file constructs both the individual wafers/logs and then places those structures into segments.
 It then places those segments into a single detector layer.
 -The *Detector.geo file then takes the individual layers and stacks them (in the z axis) to form a complete detector subsystem.

- Example: The SiStripLayer.geo files constructs a single Si Wafer, then places 25 of those wafers into a single 5x5 wafer segment.
-Then it takes 4 of those segments and constructs a 2x2 segment layer.

 The "CompairBase.geo.setup" file combines all the single detector subsystems into a whole instrument.
 It only has to include reference to the individual *Detector.geo files as it effectively treats the subsystems as monolithic units that can be placed at different locations.

-***There is also a keynote file that shows the geometry currently reflected by the CompairBase.geo.setup.
-The keynote included is out-of-date, since we've migrated to the tower model from the base model***

 #Checking out